BANILA IT RADIANT CC CREAM REVIEW

 The formula has an emphasis on skin calming ingredients, including plant and flower waters like lavender water – an anti-inflammatory that works to soothe the skin, rosemary water, which moisturises the skin and is often indicated for oily skin types, as well as pure chamomile water, which is booth soothing and relaxing.

 There are also several fermented ingredients, which are very popular in Korean skincare.
-This formula includes lactobacillus ferment, lactococcus ferment and yeast ferment filtrate, all of which have antimicrobial benefits are great for smoothing the complexion.
+This formula includes lactobacillus ferment, lactococcus ferment and yeast ferment filtrate, all of which have cleansing benefits are great for smoothing the complexion.
 Another useful addition is milk protein extract, which assists to keep skin conditioned and smooth.

 HOW DO YOU USE IT?